rgcgithub/regenie/docs/docs/overview.md

 where we assume $\epsilon \sim N(0, D)$ where $D$ is a diagonal matrix with entries $\sigma^2\exp{(1 + E\theta_1 + E^2\theta_2)}$.
 This formulation allows for the phenotypic variance to also depend on the risk factor $E$.
-By incorporating both the linear and quadratic effect of $E$ in the mean and variance of $Y$, this model provides robustnss to heteroskedasticity (*Note: the $E^2$ terms are only added when $E$ is quantitative*).
+By incorporating both the linear and quadratic effect of $E$ in the mean and variance of $Y$, this model provides robustness to heteroskedasticity (*Note: the $E^2$ terms are only added when $E$ is quantitative*).
 Wald tests are then performed for the null hypotheses listed above.